WHAT IS THE ALABAMA CARES PROGRAM?

 - Supplemental Services Supplies are provided on a limited basis to complement the care provided by caregivers.
 Examples of supplemental services include, but are not limited to, home modifications, assistive technologies, DME, emergency response systems, legal and/or financial consultation, transportation, and nutrition services.

-Our Alabama Cares team, in partnership with M4A’s PANDA Project, hosts a monthly event we call “Coffee Break” that provides Caregivers with a brief moment of respite through a variety of topics.
+Our Alabama Cares team hosts an occasional event we call “Coffee Break” that provides Caregivers with a brief moment of respite through a variety of topics.
 Sessions are hosted LIVE on ZOOM and Facebook, and they are posted on our YouTube channel.

 To stay up-to-date, please follow our Facebook page!
 The most recent session of “Coffee Break” can be viewed below:

-Our Alabama Cares Staff hosts two monthly Virtual Caregiver Support Groups on the second Thursday and third Thursday of every month.
-For more information, contact us today at (205) 670-5770, or email Erica Burkle at firstname.lastname@example.org, Jeremy Raines at email@example.com, or Crystal Whitehead at firstname.lastname@example.org.
+Our Alabama Cares Staff hosts a monthly Caregiver Support Groups on the third Thursday of every month.
+For more information, contact us today at (205) 670-5770, or email Chalane Mims at firstname.lastname@example.org, Jeremy Raines at email@example.com, or Macy Burnette at firstname.lastname@example.org.
+Additional information on this support group can be found on the flyer below.

 Service Provider Information